collins-koech/angularIP1/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
-For any queries feel free to contact me via my email address christiemwaura@gmail.com
+For any queries feel free to contact me via my email address collinskoech875@gmail.com

 ### License
-To view the license check out the license file attached to this application Copyright (c) {2019} {Christine Njeri}
+To view the license check out the license file attached to this application Copyright (c) {2020} {Collins Koech}